Appdynamics/process-monitoring-extension/README.md

    metricPrefix: "Server|Component:<Component-ID>|Custom Metrics|Process Monitor|"
    metricPrefix: "Custom Metrics|Process Monitor|"
    ```
  2. `instances`: process instances that are to be monitored. `displayName` which is mandatory is used to render the process name on the metric browser and all the process metrics are reported under this name.
-The process to be monitored can be configured in three ways: `regex`/`pid`/`pidFile`.
+The process to be monitored can be configured in three ways: `regex`/`pid`/`pidFile`. regex is a regular expression used to match the process and is built based on the command line path to the process.
+For process checker use case with regex, please make sure the pattern uniquely identifies the process of interest.

-   For process checker, in case of regex, please make sure the pattern uniquely identifies the process of interest.
+    For help picking the regex in various OS's please refer to the Troubleshooting section Step 3.
    ```
     instances:
       - displayName: "machine agent"